wntrblm/wintersong/docs/docs/markdown.md

 ## Definition lists

 Definition lists are a Markdown extension that's useful for defining terms or creating a legend.
-This example is from the [BIA](/bia) documentation:

 Pitch
 : The pitch knob and CV input adjusts the pitch of the fundamental oscillator.
-This is a `1 V / octave` per octave standard input.
+This is a `1 V / octave` standard input.
 The knob sums with the CV input.

 Decay
 : The decay knob and CV input adjust the decay for all oscillators.
 The knob offsets the CV input.